Zaovine Lake: 2019 draining

 Complaints came from the local population, tourists, environmentalists, fishermen, excursionists and the representatives of the Tara National Park, who claimed that such fluctuation will damage wildlife, especially the fish population, as the lake is a spawning area.
 The empty lake became a national news, especially after the exposed, muddy banks triggered landslides down from the 300 m tall hills above the lake.
-Landslide area spread to 30 ha, crumbling and tilting 21 houses and destroying roads, communal infrastructure, meadows and forests.
+The area affected by landslides spread to 30 ha, crumbling and tilting 21 houses and destroying roads, communal infrastructure, meadows and forests.
 The park authorities declared sections of the lake unsafe.

-Despite all the evidence to the contrary, the state-owned electric utility power company Elektroprivreda Srbije (EPS) maintained that they are not emptying the lake and that situation is normal.
+Despite all the evidence to the contrary, the state-owned electric utility power company Elektroprivreda Srbije (EPS) maintained that they were not emptying the lake and that the situation was normal.
 After strong public and media reaction, the EPS began to pump water back into the lake.
 However, this happened after similar abrupt draining of other large reservoirs, like the Vlasina Lake in the summer of 2018, Lake Zavoj in 2018 or the Uvac Lake in November 2018.
 These lakes are also in the protected areas and the EPS claimed that everything was normal, while the local population accused them of forcing the electricity production and selling it on the black market.
 In the case of the Zaovine Lake, representative of the Tara National Park admitted that the "interest of the EPS differs from the interest of the park", while one of the local EPS managers stated that the "EPS commercial sector has to act according to the market".

 The EPS also claimed that the mass wasting area already existed and was prone to landsliding anyway.
 The area was known for the mass wasting, but it was dormant since before 2000, as the water level was stable.
 National park departments estimated that the damage, both the material and environmental, especially for the fish life in the lake, is major.